JMK-WRL/alx-low_level_programming/0x0F-function_pointers/README.md

 * This directory contains files that depict different functions that relate to the concept of **Function Pointers**.

+* **what is a function pointer? - This is a variable that in C programming that holds the address of a function in memory, in simple terms: it is a pointer that points to a function instead of a variable.**

 * Each task shows different uses of Function pointers.

 # Directory Content